fusionlanguage/fut/ci.md

 of `.c/.h` files containing portable, human-readable C99 code.
 Similarly, the outputs in other languages do _not_ rely on anything except the standard language.

+Memory management is native to the target language.
+A garbage collector will be used if available in the target language.
+Otherwise (in C and C++), objects and arrays are allocated on the stack for maximum performance or on the heap for extra flexibility.
+Heap allocations use C++ smart pointers.

 ## Source files